DLXPlugins/simple-comment-editing/readme.txt

 == Upgrade Notice ==

 = 2.7.0 =
 New option: timer can now be compact (e.g., 41:15).
 New option: button themes.
 Using new comment check function name if it exists.
 Correcting typo in admin options.
+Basic styling for edit buttons.

 = 2.6.1 =
 Fixing admin styling.
 Fixing timer for times greater than 5 minutes.